-THL 614 Advanced Christianity and Cults 4 quarter units/40 clock hours Prerequisite: None
+THL 614 Advanced Christianity and Cults

 This advanced course primarily involves the in-depth study of major cults in the United States.
 Attention will be given to the theological and operational characteristics of new religions and cults.
 The course will focus on The Church of Jesus Christ of Latter-day Saints (the Mormons), the Watchtower Society (Jehovah's Witnesses), New Age movements and other major cults.
 Attention will be given to the theological and operational characteristics of new religions and cults.